Enumeration of corner polyhedra and 3-connected Schnyder labelings: Enumerative results

 \begin{rk} It is easy to see that if two rigid corner polyhedra yield the same Schnyder labeling, then they yield the same polyhedral orientation.
 This gives a mapping from $\tilde{\cS}_n$ to $\cP_n$, which is surjective (the surjectivity will appear clearly in Section~\ref{sec:contacts}, via a formulation in terms of tricolored contact-systems of curves).
 Hence, $\tilde{s}_n\geq p_n$, which we observe on the initial terms (the coefficients start to differ from $n=8$). \dotfill \end{rk}

 Again the proposition can be refined, to take into account the number of red, blue, and green vertices: blue inner vertices and red inner vertices correspond respectively to the numbers of iterations in Equation~\eqref{eq1p} at even or odd $j$ respectively.
-Thus, letting $p_{a,b,c}$ be the number of polyhedral orientations with $a$ inner red vertices, $b$ inner blue vertices, and $c$ inner green vertices, we have $\sum_{a+b+c=n}p_{a,b,c}u^av^b=\sum_{i\ge0}p^{\searrow}_{n-1}(i,0)$, where $p^{\searrow}_{n-1}(i,0)$ is obtained from the same recurrence as in Proposition~\ref{prop:exact_count1}, except that the right-hand side in Eq~\eqref{eq1p} is to be multiplied by $u$ (resp. $v$) if $j$ is odd (resp. even).
+Thus, we have $\sum_{a+b+c=n}p_{a,b,c}u^av^b=\sum_{i\ge0}p^{\searrow}_{n}(i,0)$, where $p^{\searrow}_{n}(i,0)$ is obtained from the same recurrence as in Proposition~\ref{prop:exact_count1}, except that the right-hand side in Eq~\eqref{eq1p} is to be multiplied by $u$ (resp. $v$) if $j$ is odd (resp. even).
 The first terms are